Mabel Arbogast - Obituary

 She is preceded in death by her husband; Daniel Wilhelm, son; Daniel Lee Wilhelm and 7 siblings.

-Left to cherish the memory of Mabel are her children; Sandy Creznic (George), Susan Wilhelm (Michael Durham), Sharon Antisdel (Jim) and David Wilhelm (Renee), many grandchildren and great-grandchildren, sister; Lucille Zeiders, daughter-in-law; Janet Wilhelm extended family and friends.
+Left to cherish the memory of Mabel are her children; Sandy Creznic (George), Susan Wilhelm (Michael Durham), Sharon Antisdel (Jim) and David Wilhelm (Renee), 8 grandchildren, 10 great-grandchildren, sister; Lucille Zeiders, daughter-in-law; Janet Wilhelm extended family and friends.

 A private graveside service was held on Thursday, September 24, 2020 at Gravel Hill Cemetery in Palmyra, PA.